frankvelde/Reflector.js/README.md

 !!
 Pleasse note this is work in progress, bugs are aplenty !!

 Reflector.js is a practical tool designed to pinpoint whether service-related issues or network problems are causing slowdowns, all without necessitating comprehensive access.
-This proves especially advantageous for diagnosing and gauging service issues across large-scale local networks, corporate networks, or proxies.
+This proves especially advantageous for diagnosing and gauging service issues across large-scale networks

 Once the client-side script is configured, it intercepts all XHRequests matching your seervice URL, subsequently measuring the volume and speed of data the client receives.
 On capturing a request, the tool initiates data requests from an alternate service, referred to as a "reflector", and compares data speed measurements.
 If the primary service delivers data at a slower rate than our reflector, it implies a potential issue with the main service; thusly ruling out network issues, defining the problem scope, and better directing engineer efforts.